-If you live in an area of the U.S. with a higher share of negative equity, you may benefit from the HARP replacement programs.
-Negative equity is a measure of the difference between your loan balance, and your home’s value.
-For example, if your house is worth $160,000 but you owe $200,000, then you have 25% negative equity.
+If you live in an area of the U.S. with a higher share of negative equity, you may benefit from one of the HARP replacement programs.
+Here are some of the features of the new HARP replacement programs that may help you save money on an underwater mortgage refinance:

-No new PMI.
+- You won’t need to purchase new PMI.
 If you don’t have PMI now, it won’t be required on the new loan, even if you have less than 20% equity or negative equity.

 HARP replacement program requirements